dadario10/Data_Modeling_Project/README.md

 * Model selections
 * Complexity and shape of the data
-* Limited experience with level of Models
+* Limited experience with level of models
 * More advanced engineered features required

 ## Summary